Manifesto Poetico

 Jacques Lecoq

-Inspired by this provocation, in 1999, I started a lifelong journey in search for the tragic human dimension that lies within us all—guided by the powerful, transformative force of the Mask, an extraordinary connector between worlds.
-I dedicated my career to searching for a Contemporary Commedia dell’Arte.
+Inspired by this provocation, in 1999, began a lifelong journey in search of the tragic human dimension that lies within us all—guided by the powerful, transformative force of the Mask, an extraordinary connector between worlds.
+I have dedicated my career to searching for a Contemporary Commedia dell’Arte.

 I called it: MaskPoetica.